larycoder/notification/README.md

 Beside of docs, considering README (if exited) also, I could note something important in there.

+## Important Update (2022-12-26)

+It's long time since the last time I update this project.
+I have some experience on management note.
+Although not yet have time, so I only update the philosophy to the project.
+I will back to the project when gaining more free time.

+**Philosophy**

+The file system base is good enough to manage notes.
+It only need to have a better friendly, interactive, shortcut and automatic interface.
+And do not try to build generic interface, do specific one for specific device type.

 ## License notice
 This program is released under license GNU.